FekadeTafess/Health-Data-Analysis-Healthy-Minds-Survey-Data-/README.md

 2. Statistical Significance By using Odds Ratios, the research demonstrates that basic needs insecurity is not just a correlate but an independent predictor.
 This means that even when controlling for other demographic factors, these economic pressures significantly raise the probability of a clinical diagnosis.

-🚀 Implications & ROIThe research suggests a transition in how higher education and healthcare approach student success:Clinical Integration: SDoH screening should be standard in campus health clinics.Targeted Investment: Programs like "Housing-First" or food pantries are not just social services; they are mental health interventions with a measurable Return on Investment (ROI) regarding student retention and wellbeing.
+🚀 Implications & ROI The research suggests a transition in how higher education and healthcare approach student success:Clinical Integration: SDoH screening should be standard in campus health clinics.Targeted Investment: Programs like "Housing-First" or food pantries are not just social services; they are mental health interventions with a measurable Return on Investment (ROI) regarding student retention and wellbeing.

 ⚠️ Limitations Cross-Sectional Design: The data shows correlation and association; it cannot definitively establish a temporal sequence of causation.Self-Report Bias: Findings rely on student self-reporting, which may be influenced by social desirability or recall biases.